ramseymcgrath/SR71/README.md

 ## Features

-- Custom USB descriptors are added to the device-mode output (user-provided)
+- Custom USB descriptors are added to the device-mode output (ids are user-provided)
 - Built-in protection against all ekknod detection-vectors
 - Api key authentication (an id is generated on your device for security, no need to purchase anything)
 - Buffering for both HID and UDP inputs to safely handle mismatches in speed
 - Smoothing for USB output to conceal rapid automated movements
 - Bezier curve commands
 - Auto-move commands
-- Support for all operating systems
+- Windows/OSX/Linux Support
+- On-screen status indicators

 ## Quick-start (for devices that support ino)